 It is my contention that somehow these 10 million victims somewhere or at some time have been exposed to one of the 50 million toilets that has had or is leaking and what is growing under it victimized them.
 I also contend that all this suffering and the millions of dollars in property damage from sewage leaks is preventable.

-Move over Mesothelioma, here comes Fibromyalgia litigation caused by preventable mold exposure.
+Move over Mesothelioma, here comes Fibromyalgia and Covid-19 exposure litigation caused by preventable mold and sewage exposure.

 IAPMO does allow the public to make Emergency as well as normal plumbing code change recommendations.
 In October of 2016 I sent an Emergency code change TIA to IAPMO.
 I recommended that Toilet flanges be on par with floor drains and have to be suitably flanged to make a water tight seal with the floor.
-In the TIA I discuss what is detailed above.
+In the TIA, I discuss what is detailed above including that sewage carried many diseases including and communicatible disease the users of a leaking toilet had.
 I felt that the new award-winning technology I developed that seals the hole in the floor, sheds light on the short comings of old technology of the past and that immediate action needs to be taken.
 This code change TIA-UPC-001-15 was rejected by the IAPMO Technical Committee.
 I requested a hearing so that I could hear firsthand why.
 On March 9 2017 a meeting took place with the Standard Council.
 I explained everything detailed above and the very first question told me all I needed to know about IAPMO.
 IAPMO Standard Council’s lawyer asked me “What proof I had that sewage under a toilet fed mold”.
 My response I knew fell on deaf ears.
 I said ”Information was readily available in the public domain on what can feed mold and where mold can grow and that mold can literally grow anywhere there is moisture and a food source”.
 I went on to explain that this technology was meant to seal the hole in the floor and to keep sewage away from areas that are not readily cleanable.
 On March 10, I got the formal denial.

 In October 2017 I made a formal code change request.
 402.6.1. to IAPMO Here is the change.